TedDPig123/TacTile/team/m3/Emily-Shaw/feature-sequence-diagram.md

-This is the Image import for object token feature
+This is the Image import for object token feature.
+This feature lets the user chose wether they want to add image to their token.
+If they do they can update/delete the image on the token.
+Update image: can re-choose image, and will update image size with token size.
+If user delete the object token the image will also get deleted with it.
+All images are saved in IndexDB
 ```mermaid
 sequenceDiagram
     participant user as User